Living in the UK

 • Keep healthy.
 Try to adapt to a new routine.
 Regular exercise, eating well and getting enough sleep may help you to adapt to the UK and your studies much faster.

 Work at making friends with other students, both from your own culture and others.
 Talk to other international students.
-They will understand how you are feeling.
+They might understand how you are feeling.

 Take advantage of the help and support that is on offer at the University: from the Student Support Centre; the Chaplaincy; the Students' Union and your personal tutor.